Superradiance -- the 2020 Edition: Superradiance in black hole physics

 Equations~\eqref{extreme_negative} and Eq.~\eqref{extreme_positive} are also valid in the quasi-extremal limit, $a\sim M$, provided $m<\sqrt{M/(M-a)}$ and $(r_+-r_-)/(am)\ll|\alpha|\ll1/m^2$.
 Since when $|\alpha|\ll (r_+-r_-)/(am)$ the amplification factor is described by Eq.~\eqref{sigma}, near the threshold $Z_{slm}\propto\alpha$ and it is continuous for any $a<M$.
 Note however that there exists a regime which is not captured by the formulas above, namely when $a\sim M$ and $\omega\sim m\Omega_{\rm H}$ such that $\alpha\ll (r_+-r_-)/(am)$.
 Describing this regime analytically requires more sophisticated matching techniques.
 Various analytical treatments of the Teukolsky's equation can be found in Refs.~\cite{Hod:2013zza,Hod:2012px,Hod:2012bw,Hod:2012zzb,Hod:2014dda} and they are in agreement with the exact results.
 A representative example of the dependence of $Z_{slm}$ with the BH spin is presented in the right panel of Fig.~\ref{fig:Acomparison}.

-The maximum amplification factors are about $0.4\%$, $4.4\%$ and $138\%$ for scattering of massless scalar, electromagnetic and gravitational waves, respectively, and for the minimum value of $l=m$ allowed (namely $l=m=1$ for scalar and electromagnetic waves and $l=m=2$ for gravitational waves).
+The maximum amplification factors are about $0.4\%$, $4.4\%$ and $138\%$ for scattering of massless scalar, EM and GWs, respectively, and for the minimum value of $l=m$ allowed (namely $l=m=1$ for scalar and EM waves and $l=m=2$ for GWs).
 As evident from Fig.~\ref{fig:Acomparison}, the maximum amplification occurs for BHs with $a\approx M$ and very close to the superradiant threshold, $\omega\sim m\Omega_{\rm H}$.
 Indeed, near the threshold the curve becomes very steep (with a steepness that increases with the BH spin) and it attains a maximum right before reaching $\omega=m\Omega_{\rm H}$ where superradiance stops.
-Detailed tables of the amplification factors for scalar, EM and gravitational waves for various parameters are provided in accompanying data files (cf. Appendix~\ref{app:codes}).
+Detailed tables of the amplification factors for scalar, EM and GWs for various parameters are provided in accompanying data files (cf. Appendix~\ref{app:codes}).

 The previous analysis concerns massless fields, but the extension to massive fields is, in principle, straightforward.
 As an example, we show in Fig.~\ref{fig:SR_massive} the amplification factors of a massive scalar field -- with mass $\mu_S \bar{h}$ --in the background of a Kerr BH.
 It is clear from Eq.~\eqref{eq:MFEoMScalar} that no propagation is possible for energies $\omega<\mu_S$.
 Thus, superradiance can also occur for massive waves as long as the condition $\mu_S<\omega<m\Omega_{\rm H}$ is satisfied.
 Waves with $\omega<\mu_S$ are trapped near the horizon and are exponentially suppressed at infinity.
 Figure~\ref{fig:SR_massive} shows that superradiance is {\it less} pronounced for massive fields; the larger the field mass $\mu_S$, the smaller the amplification factors are.